 - Adhere to the Australian Government and Queensland Government self-isolation requirements.

 Visit Queensland Health, the lead agency for health advice, for more information on how to stay well and prevent cross-infection.

 Queensland Health advises that if you are unwell or displaying flu-like symptoms (fever, fatigue, cough, shortness of breath, loss of taste and/or smell or sore throat), no matter how minor, you should be tested for COVID-19.
 Contact your GP or visit a fever and testing clinic (some testing clinics require a GP referral).

 The Australian Government's Department of Health website also has a comprehensive range of reliable information resources including posters for the home and workplace.

 - Home isolation and care (multiple resources)

 The material can be downloaded and printed for display.
 The Australian Government has also released a coronavirus app and WhatsApp channel.
 The app is now available on Apple and Android devices.
 The WhatsApp channel can be accessed by entering aus.gov.au/whatsapp into your internet browser.
 Council has a free COVID-19 business resource kit for businesses and community organisations.

-Redland City Council has announced a $2 million social and economic stimulus package to assist ratepayers, businesses and community organisations.
+Redland City Council has dedicated officers to assist businesses who are struggling at this challenging time.
 The Australian Government has announced an economic stimulus package and developed fact sheets for the general public and industry.
 In addition, the Prime Minister’s statement of 29 March 2020 declared a six-month moratorium on evictions for both business and residential tenancies.